fgauna12/fgauna12.github.io/_posts/2020-03-02-configuring-flux-to-use-helm-charts-from-azure-container-registry.md

 We **must** provide:

-* The repo name.
+1. The repo name.
-* The client id of a service principal that has at least `AcrPull` rights to your ACR
+2. The client id of a service principal that has at least `AcrPull` rights to your ACR
-* The client secret of that service principal
+3. The client secret of that service principal
-* The url of your ACR Helm endpoint. <mark>It must end with /</mark>
+4. The url of your ACR Helm endpoint. <mark>It must end with /</mark>

-Thankfully the Helm chart to install the Helm operator supports this.
+Thankfully, the Helm chart to install the Helm operator supports this.

 This is are the [possible values](https://github.com/fluxcd/helm-operator/blob/master/chart/helm-operator/values.yaml) for Flux's Helm chart operator.